jessicaldale/manager-readme/README.md

 * I need time to process and strategize.
 * I have to ask why.
 A lot.
 * I hate how distracted I get.

-What makes you grumpy?

-If I feel like I don’t have challenges to work on - when I’m challenged, I’m happy!
-One other thing is folks doubling down to defend mistakes (all humans make mistakes, we just need to learn from them).
-Environments where we’re not learning from our mistakes make me grumpy.

-How will I know when you’re grumpy?

-I will probably tell you if something is up!
-How can I help you when you’re grumpy?

-Talking about something interesting (like you!) will usually pull me out of it.

-How do you like feedback - slack, email, in person, etc?

-I see feedback as a gift, and I know from experience it can be the hardest thing to do.
-I like feedback however it comes, and value being challenged and held accountable so I can learn and grow.
-I will make mistakes, and when I do, I promise to quickly correct and learn from them, and not double down defending a bad decision.
-How do you like feedback - routine like in 1:1s, or as-it-happens?

-As-it-happens, for sure!

-How do you prefer to receive recognition? (public or private)

-Public 🎉

-What makes 1:1s the most valuable for you?

-When I can get the overview of the wider challenges and objectives, and see that top level view of how my role can help.
-Also, digging into a juicy challenge, I love that!
-What are your goals for this year?
-And for the next 3 months?

-In the next 3 months, I want to successfully grow our engineering team in a diverse way.
-I’m also working on defining what success and career growth means for EMs and evolve our career framework to provide growth opportunities for staff engineers.
-This year, my goal is to build a strong, inclusive team of engineers and EMs who are flourishing in their roles and delivering a high degree of excellence to our customers and collaboration with our partners in Product and Customer Advocacy.

-What do you need from your manager?

-Autonomy and trust to solve challenges and move the team forward (I’m lucky to get this!)

-From your team?

-My whole role exists in a team context, and I’m just a small part of this wider ecosystem.
-I’m excited to invest and nurture that ecosystem for the long haul!
-In terms of what I need, it’s honest feedback and a safe, inclusive work environment for each of us to be trusting and fully engaged.
-From your peers? (outside the team)

-From my own peers leading other areas, I love to learn how I can support their areas and grow from that.
-Honest feedback and psychological safety are my #1’s there, as well.

-What’s your favorite dessert?
-...

 [Download my resume](https://www.dropbox.com/s/jnrkiwnyz3jbmpy/JessDale_Resume_2019.pdf?dl=0)